tsduck/tsduck/src/doc/java-python-bindings.md

 - Native vs. abstract:
   - Native classes are the C++ classes which are used in all the TSDuck command line tools.
 They are typically used to report to standard output, standard error, files or dropping the logs.
-They can be used from
+They can be used from Java and Python directly but cannot be derived or customized.
+They are typically used when predefined error logging is sufficient.
-  - Abstract classes are pure Java or Python base classes which are designed to be derived in the applications.
+  - Abstract classes are pure Java or Python base classes which are designed to be derived in applications.
 Such application-defined classes shall override the method `logMessageHandler` (Java) or `log` (Python) to intercept and process the message lines.

 The asynchronous abstract classes can be useful to collect events, tables and sections in XML, JSON or binary / hexadecimal form in Java or Python applications when using `TSProcessor` or `InputSwitcher`.
+Some of the sample Java and Python applications illustrate this mechanism.

 | Category               | C++ class         | Java class                      | Python class
 | ---------------------- | ----------------- | ------------------------------- | ------------------------